 - Pause for a moment at the top—with your chin over the bar—and then slowly lower back to the start under control.

-How To Do Pull Ups #2: Band
+How To Do Pull-Ups #2: Band

 To improve your strength and work on learning how to do pull-ups, Sklar recommends assisted pull-ups, either with a partner or band.
 “For beginners, assistance bands are a great tool to help you progress to doing a full pull-up on your own,” he says.
 “Some people have the strength to momentarily hold their chin above the bar, but lack the strength to begin a pull-up from a fully extended position.”

 But bands aren’t just for beginners.
-Even seasoned athletes can benefit, because bands allow you to increase training volume and push past your typical sticking point by improving muscular endurance and strength.
+Even seasoned athletes can benefit because bands allow you to increase training volume and push past your typical sticking point by improving muscular endurance and strength.

 To use a band, loop it through itself around a pull-up bar and pull tight to secure.
 Stand on a box, grab the bar, and place one foot inside the loop.
 Hold yourself with your hands as you step off the box and extend both legs so your body is vertical.

 A training partner can also assist by supporting you from underneath.
-He or she stands behind you and holds your waist as you pull yourself upward, moving you through your sticking point to get your chin above the bar.
+He or she stands behind you and holds your waist as you pull yourself upward, moving you through your sticking point to getting your chin above the bar.

 A partner can also assist with a negative, or eccentric, contraction, which helps build muscular strength and power.
 “Negatives force you to resist gravity as your body descends, thus engaging and challenging the muscles you will need to eventually pull yourself back up,” says Sklar.
-Here, your partner helps get you up quickly from a dead hang to the top of the pull-up where your chin is above the bar, then lets go as you lower yourself down to the start as slowly as you can manage on your own.
+Here, your partner helps get you up quickly from a dead hang to the top of the pull-up where your chin is above the bar, then let’s go as you lower yourself down to the start as slowly as you can manage on your own.

 No partner?
 No problem: You can still take on step closer to learning how to do pull-ups.
 Stand on a box so you can reach the pull-up bar easily, then jump straight upward into the top of the move and perform your negative similarly.